iamEscooo/P2V_UM_NEW/README.md

 ./P2V_auto_sync.ps1 -Verbose
 ```

+Optional parameters include `-TenantFilter` to limit the tenants processed,
+`-User` to preselect the AD account, and `-WhatIf` to preview the changes
+without sending them to the API.
+Use `-IncludeInactive` to also process
+disabled AD accounts.

 Optional parameters include `-TenantFilter` to limit the tenants processed and
 `-WhatIf` to preview the changes without sending them to the API.
 Use
 `-IncludeInactive` to also process disabled AD accounts.